chunhualiao/rose-docker-image/README.md

 sudo docker build -t rose .
 ```

-This step might take a lot of time.
+This step might take about two hours, depending on your machine configuration.

 ## Using